 10. Whereas Clark’s performance was loud and incendiary, the Hope Sandoval-led dream pop pioneers Mazzy Star went a different route, dropping melancholy atmospherics that paired well with the cloudy weather.
 A special moment came, as you’d expect, with the performance of their hit “Fade Into You.”
 Another blast-from-the-nineties moment came with James ‘ joyous set, which included their hit “Laid.”

-11. Random celebrities were easy to spot in the Coachella VIP lounge, with "Community" star Donald Glover , "That '70s Show" alum Danny Masterson and the aforementioned Gary Clark, Jr. all moseying by in the late afternoon.
-However, no star was as giddy to be back in Indo as "Breaking Bad" Emmy winner Aaron Paul, who was walking around the main grounds before the Arctic Monkeys' 6:30 set, high-fiving fans he passed and excitedly cheering.
-"Hello Coachella.
-I have missed you," Paul wrote on Twitter.
+11. Random celebrities were easy to spot, with Katy Perry , David Hasselhoff, “Community” star Donald Glover , “That ’70s Show” alum Danny Masterson and the aforementioned Gary Clark, Jr. all moseying by on Friday.
+However, no star was as giddy to be back in Indo as “Breaking Bad” Emmy winner Aaron Paul, who was walking around the main grounds before the Arctic Monkeys’ 6:30 set, high-fiving fans he passed and excitedly cheering.
+“Hello Coachella.
+I have missed you,” Paul wrote on Twitter.
 See?
-When he's not pretending to sell meth on one of TV's best dramas, Paul is just a Coachella nut like the rest of us.
+When he’s not pretending to sell meth on one of TV’s best dramas, Paul is just a Coachella nut like the rest of us.

-12. Dr. Dre and Snoop Dogg won't hit the main stage for another two days, but fans are already buzzing with anticipation for the duo's closing set on Sunday, and speculating about the special guests rumored to make appearance.
+12. Dr. Dre and Snoop Dogg won’t hit the main stage for another two days, but fans are already buzzing with anticipation for the duo’s closing set on Sunday, and speculating about the special guests rumored to make appearance.
 Eminem and Wiz Khalifa are all-but expected, but even the late 2Pac and Nate Dogg and rumored to make beyond-the-grave cameos via stage holograms.
-We'll just have to wait and see -- which you can do all weekend: head over to YouTube.com/Coachella to see the performances, which resume at 3:25 pm today.
+We’ll just have to wait and see.